Skip to main content

 Makieni777 / Pixabay

 Looking at your cat’s body language can give you extra insight into what’s motivating them to join you to sleep.
-A cat that is relaxed, content, and happy to be snuggling up with you may exhibit various signs.
+A fur baby that is relaxed, content, and happy to be snuggling up with you may exhibit various signs.
 They may stretch out on their back, exposing the belly — a vulnerable part of their body — and truly relaxing.
-They may sleep with their legs extended out from their body instead of curled up tight.
-Your kitty may purr and look at you with squinted eyes, blinking slowly.
-Your cat might even rub their head against you, marking you with their scents and claiming you as their own.
-In all these movements, they’re demonstrating that their happy and relaxed.

 A cat that assumes a different posture might be seeking you out for security or warmth.
 In these cases, your cat is likely to be curled up tightly, protecting their belly.
 They may only half-close one or both eyes as they doze, leaving themselves alert enough to easily be fully awake in just seconds.
 Some cats may assume the “bread loaf” position, where they tuck their front legs under their bodies.
-In this pose, your cat can lightly doze yet easily jump to their feet if they feel threatened.
+In this pose, your cat can lightly snooze yet easily jump to their feet if they feel threatened.

 A tortoiseshell kitten rests on the couch